5 Natural Foods For The Diabetic Patient That Heal

 Doctors need to go back to the days of Adam and Eve instead of the caveman when recommending food for the diabetic patient.

 There are some old fast and hard rules about food for the diabetic patient when it comes to managing the disease.
-One rule – the “fruit is too high is sugar” rule, has many diabetics fearing fruit.
-There are negative affects that come with this thinking – one major negative effect is that the diabetic diet, in many respects, feeds the disease, particularly with prediabetes and type 2 diabetes.
+One ridiculous rule – the “fruit is too high is sugar” rule, has many diabetics fearing fruit.
+However, there are negative affects that come along with this thinking.
+One major negative effect is that the standard low carbohydrate diabetic diet, in many respects, feeds the disease, particularly when it comes to prediabetes and type 2 diabetes.

 Doctors, it seems, go back to the days of the caveman when they offer up recommended foods for the diabetic patient.
 Automatically, they follow the script of advising the patient that a high protein, low carbohydrate diet is the best way to go to stabilize blood sugar.
 While this may work for the short term -- a high protein, low carb diet can worsen the underlying cause of the condition over time.
 Especially since high protein diets are the root cause of fatty liver, which is strongly linked to causing prediabetes and Type 2 diabetes.